How to Make Friends And Get a Social Life

-I talk about developing friendships way more in this article: How To Grow And Deepen New Friendships
+I talk about developing friendships way more in this article:

 Once you know some people, build on this foundation

 Sooner or later you'll end up meeting your friend's friends.
 If you hit it off with them then you can start hanging out with them as well.
 You could also become a member of the whole group with time.
 You can also continue to meet entirely new people.
-Having friends will make this easier as they'll do things like invite you to parties or keep you company in places where there are new people to potentially meet.
+Having friends will make this easier as they'll do things like invite you to parties or keep you company in places where there are new folks to potentially meet.

 4. Repeat the above steps more often to make more friends

-If you join one new club, hit it off with three people there, and end up hanging out with two of them long term, then you've made two new friends.
+If you join one new club, click with three people there, and end up hanging out with two of them long term, then you've made two new friends.
 If you stop there then that's all you'll have.
 If week after week you're coming up with new ways to meet people, and then following up and attending lots of get togethers, then you'll have a pile of friends and acquaintances eventually.

 It's up to you when you feel like stopping.
 There's no law that says everyone has to have dozens of people in their social circle either.
 Many people are perfectly happy only having a few really close relationships.
 If you only have a couple of friends and decide you want more though, you can always get out there again.

-General principles on making friends
+General principles of making friends

 Above I outlined a basic structure of Meet People > Hang Out With Them > Keep Hanging Out > Repeat.
 Now I'll go into some broader concepts that apply to making friends as a whole.
 I think the points below are just as important as the stuff I've covered already, if not more so.